-Most marijuana growers have heard that ultraviolet radiation in the form of UVA and UVB increases production of THC, CBD, and other marijuana compounds.
+Most marijuana growers have heard UVA and UVB ultraviolet radiation increases production of THC, CBD, and other marijuana compounds.

 The indoor marijuana community has long realized we want lighting technology that produces plant-stimulating amounts of UVA and UVB.